Kylie Jenner Flaunts Big Breasts In New ‘Thick’ Style Line Amid Boob Job Rumors

 A photo posted by Official Kylie Jenner Shop (@thekylieshop) on

-In addition to taking inspiration for her new “Thick” style line from her own curves, Jenner appears to have found motivation for an unusual new t-shirt in her mom and manager Kris Jenner.
+In addition to getting inspiration for her new “Thick” style line from her own curves, Jenner appears to have found motivation for an unusual new t-shirt in her mom and manager Kris Jenner.
 Both the teen’s online shop and Kylie herself are teasing an intriguing new Kris Jenner t-shirt, reported Bustle.

 For those who aren’t into the shirts that feature the teenager’s image, it appears that she’s prepared to sell a big white shirt with her mom Kris flipping the bird.
 The Jenner and Kardashian matriarch has the other hand on her hip, looking chic in shades and her famously short hairstyle.